 CSSH welcomes submissions from authors in any academic field.
 Essays should be written in a way that makes complex issues intelligible and appealing to erudite readers who are not specialists in the subject under investigation.
 Submissions should be characterized by a comparative perspective in their theoretical, geographic, temporal, methodological, or disciplinary focus.
-The following guidelines are intended to help our authors prepare their articles for review; please read them carefully before submitting your manuscript, since papers which do not conform with these guidelines may be returned to their authors.
+The following guidelines are intended to help authors prepare their articles for review; please read them carefully before submitting your manuscript.
+Papers which do not conform with these guidelines may be returned to their authors.
 Note that CSSH does not publish special issues.

-Graphic images: For purposes of review, you need to submit any graphic material (figures, maps, etc.).
-Smaller, JPG files are much preferred for the review stage since we may email them to reviewers.
+Graphic images: For purposes of review, you need to submit digitally any graphic material (figures, images, maps).
+Smaller, JPEG files are much preferred for the review stage since we may email them to reviewers.
 Include captions for the images.
 The section entitled “Figures” toward the end of this guide provides more detailed information.
-Higher-quality images are only required once an article has been accepted for publication, and digital images are usually acceptable.
+Higher-quality digital images are only required once an article has been accepted for publication.
 Please note that we will not return materials sent to us as part of the submission process.

 Prior publication: Only original, previously unpublished manuscripts are accepted for review.
-Publication of a manuscript in CSSH must precede its appearance in any other venue by at least six months.
-This includes publication in conference volumes or on public areas of the World Wide Web (the appearance of all or part of a manuscript on a personal Web page, however, is not prohibited under this rule.
+A CSSH paper must not appear in any other venue until publication of the CSSH issue following that in which it appears.
+This includes publication in conference volumes or on public areas of the World Wide Web (the appearance of all or part of a manuscript on a personal web page, however, is not prohibited under this rule).
 The failure to disclose facts of prior or pending publication may be considered cause for a manuscript’s immediate rejection, without peer review.
 Prior publication in a series of working papers may be allowed if the series was produced for limited circulation.
+Please inquire regarding specific cases.
 Authors should make note of any such circumstances in their cover letters.
 Please keep in mind that the submission of a single manuscript to multiple publications does not fall under fair practice, and papers that have been simultaneously sent to other journals or publishers for consideration will not be reviewed.

-CSSH maintains an anonymous peer review process, in which papers are reviewed by at least two independent scholars from fields relevant to the manuscript’s subject area.
-Exceptions include papers judged to be outside the journal’s scope of interest, or which are clearly not up to the standards of academic publication: such manuscripts may be rejected by the editorial board without a full peer review.
-The reviewers’ names or other identifying information will not be made known to the authors.
-Authors’ names are revealed to the reviewers by default, but authorial anonymity will be preserved if requested by the author in their cover letter.
+CSSH maintains an anonymous peer review process in which papers are reviewed by at least two independent scholars from fields relevant to the manuscript’s subject area.
+Exceptions include papers judged to be outside the journal’s scope of interest, or as not up to the journal’s academic standards of publication: such manuscripts may be rejected by the editorial board without a full peer review.
+CSSH uses a double-blind system.
+Authors will not see the reviewers’ names other identifying information, nor will authors be identified to the reviewers.
+Authors should not request reviewers’ names or contact information.
+Any concerns about the review process should be directed to the editors.

 Suggested and excluded readers: Authors are welcome to suggest the names of possible reviewers, or to request the exclusion of specific individuals from the list of potential referees.
 Exclusions should be clearly explained in the cover letter.
-When recommending potential arm’s-length readers please include their full contact information and carefully check the spelling of each name, since misspelling can hinder the editors’ ability to contact these individuals.
-Author recommendations and exclusions are regarded as suggestions only, and are not binding upon the journal’s editors or staff.
+When recommending potential arm’s-length readers include their full contact information and carefully check the spelling of each name, since misspelling can hinder the editors’ ability to contact them.
+Author recommendations and exclusions are regarded as suggestions only and are in no way binding upon the journal’s editors or staff.

 General criteria for acceptance: The criteria for acceptance of a paper for publication are stringent: CSSH publishes approximately one out of every ten manuscripts submitted.
 During processing, each submission is carefully reviewed for its relevance to the journal’s mission, and its potential appeal to our readership.
 The list of a paper’s potential reviewers is drawn up based on author suggestions and recommendations from CSSH editorial committee members and consulting editors.
 We ask readers to evaluate the importance of a paper’s theoretical contribution, the rigor of its analysis, the author’s deployment of evidence in support of their arguments, and the relevance of the paper to a comparative perspective.
 Additional factors such as the quality of writing and the thoroughness of references to relevant literatures often play a subtle but important role in the final decision.

-Common reasons for rejection: Papers are commonly rejected for the following reasons, among others: lack of comparative perspective and/or theoretical contribution (we typically receive a high number of submissions that should actually be sent to specialist journals); emphasis on policy recommendations rather than theoretical analysis; failure to make an original contribution to the field (manuscripts which simply summarize an existing body of literature without contributing new evidence or analysis are particularly common); and prior publication.
+Common reasons for rejection: Papers are commonly rejected for the following reasons, among others: lack of comparative perspective and/or theoretical contribution (we typically receive a high number of submissions more appropriate to specialist journals); emphasis on policy recommendations rather than theoretical analysis; failure to make an original contribution to the field (manuscripts which simply summarize an existing body of literature without contributing new evidence or analysis are particularly common); and prior publication.

 Length: Manuscripts for review must be fourteen thousand words or less in length, including notes and bibliography and abstract.
 Essays exceeding this limit will not be accepted for review.
 Please do not request that we waive this rule.
-The editors may ask that an article be shortened further as a condition of acceptance.
+The editors may ask that even articles within this limit be shortened further as a condition of acceptance.
 Recommendations for specific cuts may be made at the copyediting stage as well, even in manuscripts that were accepted at their original length.
 Abstracts may not exceed 250 words in length.

 Non-standard fonts and symbols: When providing a digital copy of the manuscript, authors must also supply copies of any non-standard fonts or characters (such as diacritica) used in their essay.
 “Non-standard” is defined as any font or character not provided by Microsoft Corporation with their most recent Word academic software package.
 Please keep in mind that such materials must be provided in full compliance with existing copyright law: unauthorized or pirated copies of fonts or other software will not be accepted.
 We expect authors to provide proof of such authorization when submitting the files.

 While we welcome images, we must be selective.
-Authors should clearly number the figures in the desired sequence, and indicate where they should be located in the text.
+Authors should clearly number the figures in the desired sequence, include the number in the image file’s name (e.g., Smith figure 1), and provide a numbered caption list (see “caption list” below).
+Indicate also where each figure should be located in the text.
 Do not embed images in the text.
-Please supply a caption list as well (for details on how to format caption text, see below), numbering each caption to correspond with one figure.
-Lower-resolution figures are preferable when submitting an essay for review, since we typically email them to reviewers, but authors must furnish high-quality images if the article is accepted.
+Cambridge University Press prefers that each figure be referred to in the text where possible, for example, (see figure 2).
+Lower-resolution figures are preferable when submitting an essay for review, since we typically email them to reviewers, but authors must furnish high-quality (usually TIFF) images if the article is accepted.
 A Cambridge University Press guideline sheet for images is available on request.
 You must also provide any necessary permissions for any images before publication of the manuscript.
 CSSH will not publish copyrighted images or figures until the necessary permissions are on file in the journal office: failure to provide permissions will delay or prevent publication of the manuscript.
 Any fees for copyrighted materials are the responsibility of the author.

-Camera-ready formats: Once the article is accepted, images may be submitted in the form of high-quality files (for photographs, etc.), and Microsoft Excel files (for tables and charts).
-This is a common problem for authors whose articles employ maps, since professional cartographers often design their work in formats not accepted by the CSSH typesetter.
-Because of schedule and professional restrictions, the journal staff cannot assist authors with file conversions: please convert your materials into one of the accepted formats before sending the electronic files to the journal.
-Note that if you are sending a large number of higher quality images digitally, you should submit them to CSSH on a CD or via a file-sharing service, rather than as an email attachment, unless you make prior arrangements with the managing editor.
+Images in accepted papers: Once the article is accepted, images may be submitted in the form of high-quality digital files (for photographs, etc.) and Microsoft Excel files (for tables and charts).
+This is a common problem for authors whose articles employ maps, since professional cartographers often design their work in formats not accepted by the Cambridge University Press typesetters.
+Because of schedule and professional restrictions, the journal staff cannot assist authors with file conversions: please convert your materials into one of the accepted formats before sending us electronic files.
+Note that if you are sending us a large number of high-resolution image files you can send them via a file-sharing service rather than as email attachments.
 Be sure and retain your own high-quality copies of any images that you send to us.
 Each image should be in its own file, numbered in its caption to match the caption list: (Smith image 1).

-Caption text: Caption text should not be written on the image itself, or in the file name.
+Caption text: Caption text should not be written in the digital file.
 Instead, provide all captions and legends in a separate Word file, making sure that each caption clearly corresponds to a numbered figure.
 The captions should include the author’s name and the image number (Smith image 1, Smith image 2, etc.) Include in the captions an acknowledgment to the source, even in cases where this is not legally required, since for images in the public domain the custom is nonetheless to note the source in the following fashion: Courtesy [name of the archive or other source].
 Please mark the first page of the caption text clearly.

-Other instructions on how to deal with edits will be dealt with in a cover email sent with the edited manuscript.
+Other instructions on how to deal with edits will be provided in a cover email the Managing Editor will send to you with the edited manuscript.